guthom/ropose/README.md

 * run git submodule update --init --recursive to get the needed submodules
 * Install required packages: pip3 install -r requirements.txt

+## Scripts
+RoPose demo scripts can be found in the directory /ropose/scripts/pytorch/

 ## Open Source Acknowledgments
 This work uses parts from: